rootslab/spade/Readme.md

              */
             encoding : null
             /*
-             * keepAlive defaults to true, false in net.Socket,
+             * keepAlive defaults to true ( it is false in net.Socket ).
              * Specify a number to set also the initialDelay.
              */
             , keepAlive : true